Offa's Dyke - Abergavenny to Monmouth (★★★★★)

-For this walk I would be walking the southern end of Offa's Dyke - but the observant amongst you will notice that Offa's Dyke does not actually pass through Abergavenny.
-Instead Abergavenny was a more convenient starting point for this section, and from there I used the Beacon Way to join up with Offa's Dyke not too far past Pandy on that trail.
+For this walk I will be walking the very southern end of Offa's Dyke - but the most observant will notice that Offa's Dyke does not pass through Abergevenny.

-For more casual visitors it is a town steeped in history - being the site of a Roman fort Gobannium (with Gobannia meaning River of the Blacksmiths) - and later it gained a Norman castle and other historical sites.
-But the main value of the town was as an access route (hence the easy transport links) along the river valleys, combined with the resources of the nearby hills.
+For more casual visitors it is a town steeped in history - being the site of a Roman fort Gobannium (with Gobannia meaning River of the Blacksmiths, which gives a bit of a clue about the town's history) - and later it gained a Norman castle and other historical sites.
+But the main value of the town was as an access route along the river valleys, and to the resources in the hills.

-From here, the Beacon Way cuts across a golf course - where I have to cross about seven separate holes with little idea of where the balls might be coming from, but manage to get through without taking a direct hit - and then pass through Brynygwenin - before cutting up to head towards Ysgyryd Fawr.
+From here, the Beacons Way cuts across a golf course - where I have to cross about seven separate holes, with little idea of where the balls might be coming from, but manage to get through without taking a direct hit - and then pass through Brynygwenin - before cutting up to head towards Ysgyryd Fawr (apologies if I get any spelling wrong on this walk!).

-Heading up from Abergavenny, it is a bit of a beast to climb - and in total ascent it is not far shy of 400 meters from the train station, up to the peak at 486 meters - but a reasonable amount of climbing has already been done and the route up looks pretty smooth from the map.
+Heading up from Abergavenny, it is a bit of a beast to climb - and in total ascent it is not far shy of 400 meters from the train station up to the peak at 486 meters - but a reasonable amount of climbing has already been done, and the route up looks pretty smooth on the map.

-First, the route winds up towards and then through Caer Wood, before the path breaks out of the woods near the first top, where we head out along the ridge that forms Ysgyryd Fawr.
+At first the route winds up towards - and then through - Caer Wood, before the path breaks out of the woods near the first top - where we head out along the ridge that forms Ysgyryd Fawr.
 From here the views are lovely - with Sugar Loaf in particular standing out in the distance.

 Looking towards Sugar Loaf (on the left) and the Black Mountains